Performing a Bare Metal Installation of Fedora Atomic

 The boot media displays a graphical boot menu with three options:

-Install Fedora 26 - Choose this option to install Fedora Atomic onto your computer system using the graphical installation program.
+Install Fedora-Atomic 27 - Choose this option to install Fedora Atomic onto your computer system using the graphical installation program.

-Test this media & install Fedora 26 - With this option, the integrity of the installation media is tested before installing Fedora Atomic onto your computer system using the graphical installation program.
+Test this media & install Fedora-Atomic 27 - With this option, the integrity of the installation media is tested before installing Fedora Atomic onto your computer system using the graphical installation program.
 This option is selected by default.

 Troubleshooting - This item opens a menu with additional boot options.
 From this screen you can launch a rescue mode for Fedora Atomic, or run a memory test.
 Also, you can start the installation in the basic graphics mode as well as boot the installation from local media.